The Nonsymmetric Kaluza-Klein(Jordan-Thirry) Theory and Modern Physics.A novel approach.II: Two stages of a and its hierarchy with some s

 The shape of $g$ is a true indicator of a reality of the \s y breaking pattern.
 If

-where $\d g$ is in some sense small and $\Id$ is an identity, the sums (10--11) are close to the formulae (5.4.22) and (5.4.23) from the first point of Ref.~[1], p.~344.
-The smallness of $\d g$ is a criterion of a practical application of the \s y breaking pattern (4).
-It seems that there are a lot of possibilities for the condition (8).
-Moreover, a smallness of $\d g$ plus some natural conditions for groups~$G_i$ can narrow looking for grand unified models.
-Let us notice that the decomposition of~$M$ results in decomposition of \co\ terms
+where $\d g$ is in some sense small and $\Id$ is an identity.
+The smallness of $\d g$ is a criterion of a practical application of the \s y breaking pattern \ER(4) (comp.\ \er{16} in two stages of a \sb).
+It seems that there are a lot of possibilities for the condition \ER(8).
+Let us notice that the decomposition of~$M$ results in decomposition of \co ical terms

 where